 Rough translation: “Alternatively, if the above certificates are displayed by a non-EU citizen, the employees verify the certificates in paper form, while also checking the holder’s ID”.

-If a person who already has a recovery certificate performs a second PCR test after 90+1 days have passed and is found positive again, they will no longer be provided with a new recovery certificate.
+If an unvaccinated person who already has a recovery certificate performs a second PCR test after 180+1 days have passed and is found positive again, they will not be provided with a new recovery certificate.

 PCR / rapid antigen tests